HSL Public Transport Conditions of Carriage and Ticket Terms and Conditions

 You can check your ticket and top-up information in the following ways:

-In the HSL app: A list of the tickets you have purchased is available in the Purchase history.
+HSL app: you can see a list of all tickets you have purchased via the app and your purchase history.
 You can also download receipts for your tickets.

 At service points: You can ask for information about the tickets and value balance loaded on your HSL card, as well as about any value transactions.
-If you have a personal HSL card, you must present an official ID document (an official ID card, passport, driver’s license, a Kela card with photograph).
-You do not need to have your HSL card with you.
-You can get the information for your personal card for approximately the last three (3) years.
-In case of a multi-user HSL card, the information is given to the person in whose possession the card is.
-You must have the HSL card with you if no personal identity code or a company’s business ID has been linked to the card.
+You must present an official ID document (an official ID card, passport, driver’s license, a Kela card with photograph).

 9 Luggage and bicycles on public transport